radiomuseum/cohiradia-website/src/interna_en.md

    where ### stands for the ID of the recording as listed in the corresponding yaml-File for annotation If you are uncertain about the ID number, navigate to the [yaml-repository](https://github.com/radiomuseum/cohiradia-metadata/tree/main/yaml), go to the correct folder and inspect the yaml-File therein.
 The ID is listed in the second line as "ID: ###"

+# Archives which are only accessible for internal purpose

+## UKW / VHF datasets

+There are a few datasets recorded from VHF bands.
+These are accessible via the data directory in the usual folders, but not annotated and published.

+Archives so far:

+GM_2025C: Recording of the last hour of SRG / SRF 31-12-2024; 10MHz Bandwidth, center = 92.6MHz

+GM 2025D: resampled version with just 2.5 MHz bandwith centered about 90.6 MHz.
+This version can be played back by most SDRs without problems.
+The 10 MHz broad original is problematic on many PC/SDR combinations due to limited data transfer speed.